jaydenw603/OpenLANE_sky_130/README.md

 When taking a closer look at the chip, you can see how the rails are aligned across cells.

 ![alligned rails](https://github.com/user-attachments/assets/df1c8dc5-fde6-4de3-ad58-6cf071e8c5c2)

+## Timing Analysis
+The equation for Timing Analysis is ```Θ < T - S - SU``` Θ (Combinational Delay): The total time the signal takes to travel between two flip-flops.
+It's the time your circuit takes to process a signal between two sequential clocked elements.
+T (Time period): The duration of one full clock cycle.
+This is the maximum time required for a signal to complete its journey between flip-flops.
+S (Setup time): It's how early the signal needs to arrive before the clock ticks so the capture flip-flop can read it correctly.
+SU (Setup Uncertainty): It’s a buffer that accounts for the unpredictable wiggles in the clock's timing caused by hardware imperfections.

+## Lab Steps to Configure OpenSTA